Southwestern Honshu and Shikoku

 the Seto Inland Sea, the region including the Chugoku Mountains, and the

-The archipelagic Seto Inland Sea is a depression zone between the mountains of the outer zone and the inner zone.
-Areas congested with islands alternate with no-island areas in the Seto Inland Sea.
-The island areas are uplift areas and the no island areas are subsidence areas.
+The Seto Inland Sea is a depression zone between the mountains in the outer zone and those in the inner zone.
+Archipelagic areas and no-island areas are alternately arranged in the Seto Inland Sea.
+The archipelagic areas are uplift areas and the no-island areas are subsidence areas.

 in central Honshu